ang-cheng/FemmeHacks-Havyn/README.md

 ## Backend and frontend connection

 When the backend is running locally on your Mac and the frontend is running in Expo, the frontend should be configured to point to the backend server.

-For local development on a physical iPhone using Expo Go, make sure the frontend uses your Mac’s local IP address rather than `localhost` or `127.0.0.1`.

 Once the backend is running with: